GaurangTandon/checkEventAdded/README.md

 ### `getEvents(Nodet elm)`

 Returns an array of strings containing all the names of the events which are attached to the element.
+Note that it does not work for events added in HTML markup and through the `elm.on_event = ` syntax.

 ### Callback functionality for `add/RemoveEventListener`